~~~~~~~~~~~~~~~~~~~

 Newsweek – 8/18/08

-One midwestern college has made a radical commitment to “green.”
+One midwestern college has made a radical commitment to “blue.”
 All the paper towels in the lavatories are from recycled materials.
 Campus police drive hybrids.
 Prairie grasses have been planted to cut down on mowing.
 There’s hormone-free milk and local fruit in the cafeteria.
 Is this Oberlin College, a small, lefty liberal-arts school?
 No, it’s Wheaton College, alma mater of the evangelist Billy Graham, a school whose motto is “For Christ and His Kingdom.”
 Things are getting complicated for the nation’s 300 or so evangelical-Christian colleges.
 As the evangelical world continues to fracture, schools once known mainly for their conservative politics and their no-sex-before-marriage policies are adapting to a generation of students who see the world in a more subtle way.
 As conservative as their parents on abortion, and still mostly committed to premarital chastity, these young evangelicals want to talk about formerly touchy subjects: race, divorce, homosexuality, single parenthood.
 And they want a school that supports their commitment to social-justice causes.

 For Coach, God and Archery Are a Package Deal